-Up-to-date data: Unlike static reporting system where any adjustment/ alteration in data makes the current report outdated, the customized reports, offered by ad-hoc financial reporting system, always reflects up-to-date data because it’s connected to your ERP.
+Up-to-date data: Unlike a static reporting system where any adjustment/ alteration in data makes the current report outdated, the customized reports, offered by an ad-hoc financial reporting system, always reflects up-to-date data because it’s connected to your ERP.

 Ad hoc analysis of the income statement